DaVinci Summer Grant Program

 Support for Multidisciplinary Undergraduate Projects

-ISLA welcomes the submission of proposals from undergraduates in the Colleges of Arts and Letters and Science who wish to carry out interdisciplinary research or creative projects during the summer of 2021.
-Students may independently design their projects or propose a project related to some aspect of their faculty mentor's research.
-The maximum award per student is $4,500, which may be used for travel, living expenses and the purchase of research materials.
+ISLA welcomes proposals from undergraduates in the Colleges of Arts and Letters and Science who wish to carry out summer interdisciplinary research or creative projects.
+Students may independently design projects or propose projects related to an aspect of their faculty mentors' research.
+Maximum award per student is $4,500, which may be used for travel, living expenses and purchase of research materials.

-Eligible projects might include application of statistical analysis or computer modeling to history, economics, or anthropology; the creation of a documentary featuring some aspect of science or engineering; or the integration of biological and psychological perspectives on cognitive science.
-The fund is interested in projects involving such areas as science writing; design and mechanical or electrical engineering; theoretical physics and philosophy; sociology and bioinformatics; cancer biology and psychology; economics and sustainable energy; environmental science and political science; and science and literature in the popular media.
+Eligible projects might include application of statistical analysis or computer modeling to history, economics, or anthropology; creation of a documentary featuring some aspect of science or engineering; or the integration of biological and psychological perspectives on cognitive science.
+We are interested in projects involving areas such as science writing; design and mechanical or electrical engineering; theoretical physics and philosophy; cancer biology and psychology; sociology and bioinformatics; economics and sustainable energy; environmental science and political science; and science and literature in the popular media.

 Students working with faculty outside the College of their major are also encouraged to apply and should articulate how the research will enhance the interdisciplinary nature of their undergraduate research experience.
 For example, design students should explain why working with engineering faculty widens their array of potential projects; engineering students should explain how working with faculty studying cancer biology makes accessible to them different areas of research.

 Students may work alone or in teams.
-For those applying as a team, the group should have a designated faculty sponsor who can act as a project consultant.
-This project consultant must confirm their willingness to perform this function by emailing Therese Blacketor.
+Teams should have a designated faculty sponsor who can act as a project consultant.
 Letters of recommendation for individual team members should confirm the applicant's ability to carry out their designated tasks (e.g. the team member tasked with translating should request a letter of recommendation from a language professor; a team member tasked with writing code should request a letter from a professor in computer science.)